 Our building contains a parking garage.
-The cost is $1.00 for 20 minutes.
 The entrance is on the K Street side.
 There is also metered street parking.

 Co-pays and deductibles are due at the time of service.
 We accept cash, checks, Visa and Mastercard and will bill your insurance whenever possible, however, please remember that the primary responsibility for payment is yours, not your insurance company’s.